Skip to content

 }

-At this point, it is enough to know that writing a byte to the special address 0x10000000 will print a character on the screen.
-P5 will introduce the architectural support for device I/O.
+For P0, it is enough to know that writing a byte to this special address 0x10000000 will print a character on the screen.
+P5 will introduce the details of I/O devices.

 Code, data and stack